 I have travelled many times before but this time I seem to have lost my confidence and have fearful nerves.
 I’m planning to travel Sydney/Singapore/Sicily/London/Chiang Mai/Sydney.
 I guess it’s the logistics of it all.
 Two medium suitcases, then London to Italy only allows one – just a bit fearful, but have spent the money!
 I feel a little frightened now that it’s near.

-Lets deconstruct a bit.
 First, your itinerary sounds wonderful.
 All these places are as safe for women as they are for men, and as safe for older women as for younger ones.

-The first thing you need to deal with are the long flights.
+The first thing you need to deal with is the long flights.
 Avoiding jet lag and deep-vein thrombosis are things you should take seriously.
 Take the proper precautions and you should be just fine.

 Then there’s your luggage.
 You basically have two possibilities: either you cut back to a single suitcase, or you pay the extra luggage charge on your European leg.
 Check the airline’s website to see how much it would cost and then decide.
 The less comfortable option would be to change one of those suitcases into a backpack with rollers and take it on board, while checking the other one.

-I can’t help you on the logistics but I can tell you that the places you’re visiting are all interesting, welcoming, fun – everything you could possibly wish for.
+I can’t help you with the logistics but I can tell you that the places you’re visiting are all interesting, welcoming, fun – everything you could possibly wish for.
 London and Singapore have excellent public transportation, so you’ll easily get around.
 Chieng Mai is cheap so you’ll be able to get around everywhere by cab.

 Everything appears poised to provide you with a fabulous trip to wonderful destinations.
 If you’re more tired now than you were a few years ago, just take it easy.
 You don’t have to see everything in a single day.
 Cut back on the sightseeing and make sure you stay within your comfort zone.
 Make sure you’re comfortable at all times – especially while walking.
-Keep your money and cards partly in your hotel safe and partly in a travel money belt so you won’t have to worry about waving around wads of cash.
+Keep your money and cards partly in your hotel safe and partly in a travel money belt or in an anti-theft bag so you won’t have to worry about waving around wads of cash.
 No bum bags – they’re easy to dip into.
 These are standard precautions for anyone and there’s no reason you should travel any differently than the thousands of other women – of all ages – you’ll be coming across.

 SOS… My first big overseas trip…I am 59!!!